Course on Basic Statistics for Health Professionals

 - Recognize the limits of the most common interpretation of results in health sciences.

 - The course is taught online through the virtual classroom of Nebrija Global Campus.
 The lectures scheduled in a calendar previously communicated to the students are broadcast live with the professor's initial teaching presentation and later an interaction with the students to answer questions and pose clinical cases.
-The sessions will be recorded for the professionals who are not able to attend the live session, and can attend them adapting them to the professionals' schedule.

 - Live virtual classroom sessions with slide support.